conduktor/conduktor-docs/docs/testing/miscellaneous/data-security.md

 # Data Security

-## How is my data and configurations used?
+## How are my data and configurations used?

 When you use Conduktor Testing, some information is shared with our platform.
 You can find more information about data that may be collected when you use our products via the [privacy policy](https://www.conduktor.io/privacy-policy).